-Based on the evidence submitted into the record, and the findings presented above, the Hearings Officer recommends that the Board of Commissioners APPROVE applications PA 23-01 and ZC 23-01.
+Based on the information submitted into the record, and the findings presented above, staff recommends that the Hearings Officer recommend that the Board of Commissioners approve applications PA 23-01 and ZC 23-01.
 These applications shall be dependent on the approval of one another.
 Future development on the subject property would be subject to the use and development standards listed in the PCZO.
 These include the standards for the Farm Forest Overlay zone listed in PCZO Chapter 138.